Arthri/Belp.SDK.Common/README.md

 # Belp.SDK.Common
 The base of all Belp SDKs: contains common features shared by Belp SDKs.

+> [!IMPORTANT]
+> Remaining code has been merged with Belp.SDK.Packinf and Belp.SDK.Common discontinued.

 ## Installation
 It is not recommended to install Belp.SDK.Common directly.